ryannhally/CS390GitTutorialResubmission/README.md

 Note - this does not commmit the changes, it simply reapplies them to the working copy of the code.

 ## Conclusion

-You've completed the tutorial!
-Now you know how to use create a repository, add files to it, commit the changes you've made, navigate branches, and stash.
+Congrats, you've completed the tutorial!
+Now you know how to use create a local repository, add files to it, commit the changes you've made, navigate branches, and stash.
 I hope you feel empowered to keep learning!
 Good luck!